Threecan-Mint/ThreeCan/problems.md

 ## User Credits (more time)
 - Update database to store credits from user
 - Ensure credits increment and decrement appropriately upon mint of NFT

+## Authentication Fix (unbounded)
+- Refresh token to client needs to be fixed.
+- Works now, but clunky and buggy.
-#
+# Some work left.

 ## GCP Function for Minting NFT (less time)
 - Move client side code to GCP Done
 - Pass along client ID and Wallet ID Not Done
 - Create way to do massive amounts of NFTs Think about later

-## Fixed Document Exporter
-## Authentication Fix (unbounded)
-- Refresh token to client needs to be fixed.
-- Works now, but clunky and buggy.